 It is impossible for a restaurant owner to be present in the restaurant all the time, and hence he needs to look for a competent employee who will take care of all the activities in his absence.
 Here comes the importance of having a food service manager.

-In the US restaurant industry when the competition is massive, it is essentially important to have an efficient food service manager.
+In the USA restaurant industry when the competition is massive, it is essentially important to have an efficient restaurant manager.
 He is the one who would ensure the seamless operation of your restaurant which will keep you ahead of other competitors in the US market.

 Major Duties Of A Food Service Manager